brianlee99/TicTacToeQt/README.md

 # TicTacToeQt
-TicTacToeQt is a simple game in C++ using the Qt framework and uses features like QPainter, Signals/Slots, and QLayouts.
+TicTacToeQt is a simple game in C++ using the Qt framework features like QPainter, Signals/Slots, and QLayouts.
 Combined with the high performance of C++, Qt is an ideal choice for designing desktop games.
 It even supports OpenGL (which I have not taken advantage of, but perhaps will in the future).

 TicTacToeQT currently comes (as default) two-player mode where X always goes first.
 I will implement a one-player mode with a rational AI to play against in the very near future!
 (It's already been sort of done in the non-qt version, but I have to migrate the code over to the Qt version.)